 If you are hoping for a new salary this year, you must make a case to your employer for a raising program at the year-end.
 What to do if the performance has not been significant or how to ask it is a common question related to a rising program.

-The Following Are The 9 Questions You Must Know:
+9 Questions You Must Know

-1. Plan and execute for the appraisal
+1. Plan and execute the appraisal

+In some firms, the managers are given a stack of money for raises, and it depends on them how to distribute it among the team.
 Some points to consider to score the deserved raise program are how much raise you should ask?
 The best time to request it.
-The other list of things that needs to be taken care of are in detail below
+The other list of things that needs to be taken care of is in detail below.